BestTimesToVisit.com Logo

 Airport Taxis

-Upon arrival at Hewanorra International Airport (UVF) or George F. L. Charles Airport (SLU), taxis are readily available.
-They are the most convenient way to reach your accommodation, especially if you have luggage or are arriving late.
+Upon arrival at Hewanorra International Airport (UVF), taxis are readily available to take you to your accommodation.
+They are the most convenient option for direct transport, especially if you have a lot of luggage or are arriving late.

 Rental Cars

-Renting a car provides the most flexibility for exploring St. Lucia at your own pace, especially if you plan to venture off the beaten path or visit multiple attractions in a day.
-You'll need a St. Lucian driver's permit.
+Renting a car offers the most flexibility for exploring Saint Lucia at your own pace, especially if you plan to venture off the beaten path.
+It's ideal for visiting multiple attractions in a day.

 Water Taxis

-For a scenic and often faster way to travel between coastal towns, especially from Soufrière to Rodney Bay or Castries, water taxis are an excellent option.
-They offer stunning views of the Pitons and coastline.
+Water taxis are a scenic and often faster way to travel between coastal towns, particularly between Soufrière and Castries or other resorts.
+They offer stunning views of the Pitons from the water.

 Private Drivers/Tours